tableau/connector-plugin-sdk/docs/dialect.md

 ---
-title: Create a Tableau Dialect Definition (TDD) File
+title: Create a Tableau Dialect Definition File
 ---

-## What is a dialect?

-A dialect maps Tableau's query language to a database’s SQL.
-A dialect is defined in an XML file as one of the main components of a Tableau connector.
+A Tableau Dialect Definition file (.tdd) maps Tableau's query language to a database’s SQL.
+This is an XML file with a .tdd filename extension, and is one of the main components of a Tableau connector.

-## When should I create a dialect definition file?

-Dialect definition files can be used to make changes to an existing Tableau dialect or define an entirely new dialect.
-If your connector uses the same SQL dialect as the connector it’s based on, such as PostgreSQL, then a TDD file isn't necessary.
+YOu should create a dialect definition file whenever you need to make changes to an existing Tableau dialect or define an entirely new dialect.
+If your connector uses the same SQL dialect as the connector it’s based on, such as PostgreSQL, then a new  TDD file isn't necessary.

-## How do I create one?
+Create a TDD file

-If you want to get started quickly, copy and modify the sample dialect.tdd file located in the [postgres_odbc or postgres_jdbc folder](https://github.com/tableau/connector-plugin-sdk/tree/master/samples/plugins).
+To get started quickly, you can copy the sample dialect.tdd file from the [postgres_odbc or postgres_jdbc folder](https://github.com/tableau/connector-plugin-sdk/tree/master/samples/plugins) and use the copy to make your modifications.

 For an example of the XML schema for the TDD file format, see the [sample XSD file](https://github.com/tableau/connector-plugin-sdk/blob/master/validation/tdd_latest.xsd).

 Tableau searches for a TDD file in the location specified by the connector manifest XML file.
 The TDD format breaks down as follows:

-### Dialect
+### Dialect tag

-The *dialect* tag serves as the root for the document.
+The <span file-format="Courier">dialect</span> tag serves as the root for the document.
 It has several required attributes and a couple of optional ones.

 Attribute | Required | Description
 -|-|-